gtca/crispra_zga/README.md

 ## Processing

 Main processing steps are described in the `workflow/Snakefile`, which is also symlinked in the root folder.
 Processing scripts are to be found in the `src` folder and its subfolders.

+## Repeat elements quantification

+FASTA files with repeat elements sequences per family are located in `data/external/repeats`.
+Due to their filesize, the files are not present in this repository but can obtained on figshare

+FASTQ files with cell barcodes are created from the unmapped reads of the BAM files in the Cell Ranger output and are then mapped to those families.
+Only reads mapped to a respective family are kept for downstream quantification.